DWORDLARK/TACO_II_HD2/README.md

 	All changes made by this program are not permanent !
 	All changes will be lost / reset after target proccess(game) is closed.

+ 	It might be necessary to run this program with ADMIN rights or change compatibility settings.

 ----------------------------------------------------------------------------------------
 	Player/Camera
 ----------------------------------------------------------------------------------------